-As from the 1 January 2010, multiple claimants have the possibility to bring a "class action" for damages (i.e. azione di classe, see article 140-bis of the Italian Consumer Code).
-Collective actions may be brought either by individual class members or by associations empowered by them or committees of which they are members for claims based on competition law violation.
-Within the types of claims that may be brought trough a class action, the law expressly refers to declaratory relief, restitutions, as well as actions for damages suffered as a result of anti-competitive practices committed after the 15 August 2009.
+Multiple claimants have the possibility to bring a "class action" (i.e. azione di classe, see article 140-bis of the Italian Consumer Code).
+Collective actions may be brought either by individual class members or by associations empowered by them or committees of which they are members for claims based on violations of consumer's right, as well as competition law infringements.

+Within the types of claims that may be brought through a class action, the law expressly refers to declaratory relief, restitutions, as well as actions for damages suffered as a result of anti-competitive practices committed after the 15 August 2009.
 Rules on collective actions are applicable only to claims brought by consumers and not on behalf of individuals acting within the scope of their trade, business or profession.

 Notwithstanding it was highly awaited by consumers and their associations, the class action still has a marginal impact in Italy at least in competition litigation.

-According to public information, in the first semester of 2010 four collective claims have been brought before Italian courts, none of them based on a violation of competition law.
+According to public information, since January 2010 twelve collective claims have been brought before Italian courts, but none of them based on a violation of competition law.